lumeland/lume.land/cms/overview/installation.md

 ```

 LumeCMS uses import maps to resolve the dependencies.
 In your `deno.json` file,
-you have to define the following imports:
+you have to add the following imports:

 ```json
 {